skip to main content

 Activities & Clubs

-AHI Tuna (Athotlon High Improv)
+AHI Tuna (Atholton High Improv)

 This unique club offers students that opportunity to participate in a variety of Improv settings.
 AHI Tuna is open to all students and performs on stage in front of live audiances.
 We will meet in room 145.
 Please contact Ms. Stackhouse for more information and details.